 Basic New Mexico Unemployment Eligibility Criteria in New Mexico

 There are basic rules regarding unemployment insurance eligibility in New Mexico, but most are relatively easy to understand.
-If you meet these criteria, the state will issue you temporary unemployment insurance that will help you maintain your standard of living.
+If you meet these criteria, the state will provide you with temporary unemployment insurance that will help you maintain your standard of living.

-• Applicant is unemployed through no fault of his or her own.
+- The applicant is unemployed through no fault of his or her own.

-• Applicant must register for work and keep track of job contacts.
+- Applicant must register for work and keep track of job contacts.

-• Claimant will remain available for work on a regular basis.
+- Claimant will remain available for work on a regular basis.

-• Petitioner is a resident of New Mexico.
+- Petitioner is a resident of New Mexico.

 If you do not have a social security number when you file your initial claim, you will need to provide a copy of your alien registration number instead.
 If you still need to submit additional information after providing your number, the department will send you a letter detailing additional steps to take.

 Unemployment Laws Regarding Termination in New Mexico

-To meet the qualifications for unemployment in New Mexico, you will need to have the reasons behind your unemployment explored.
+In order to meet the qualifications for unemployment in New Mexico, you will need to have the reasons behind your unemployment explored.
 To be approved for unemployment insurance coverage, the state has the right to contact your previous employers and verify any information about your work history, so you should provide honest and accurate information regarding the termination of your employment.

 If you were fired or you quit for any of the reasons below, your eligibility for unemployment may be negatively impacted:

 - Inappropriate behavior or speech

 - Failure to follow company rules or regulations

 - Taking part in a strike or labor dispute

 - Placing the lives of others in danger/engaging in criminal activities

 - Frequent tardiness or attendance issues

 You will also fail to meet NM unemployment insurance eligibility standards if you:

 - Do not look for work while receiving benefits

 - Are self-employed

 - Are employed part-time and earn a salary that is equal to or greater than your weekly benefits

 If any of the aforementioned scenarios apply to you, and you proceed to file an unemployment claim, you will receive a Notice of Disqualification from the state detailing the reasons you were denied benefits.